Tzdboss007/Skilharvest-data-documentation-/README.md

 Just one tool was used for both the Analysis and Visulaisation of the above data
 - Google sheet [click Here](http://tinyurl.com/suswph5a)

+---
+## Conclusion/Findings
+It could be deduced from this analysis that